'they say I'm a doctor now ha ha' - 'Dear Boss' letter signed Jack the Ripper

 Above - West from Putney bridge.
 Boathouses on the left.
 In the film '10 Rillington Place', John Christie, played by Richard Attenborough was arrested near the pier in the foreground.

 Two miles to the east of Wandsworth Bridge is Battersea Bridge.
-In the 1871 census Bond's mother-in-law Sophia, is living with her grown up children, Charles, Alice, Frances and Francis at Milborne Grove, roughly half a mile inland from the northern end.
+In the 1871 census Bond's mother-in-law Sophia, is living with four of her grown up children, Charles, Alice, Frances and Francis at Milborne Grove, roughly half a mile inland from the northern end.
 The Fulham Road Workhouse is 300 yards to the west, the Chelsea Workhouse a mile or so to the east, at what is now Dovehouse Street, a half mile to the north of the Albert Bridge.
 As one of the medical officers of the borough Bond may have been a regular visitor to both.
 Bond met his wife Rosa after attending her dying father, Sir George Hayes, who had a stroke in Westminster on 19th November 1869, dying 5 days later.
 They married at Christ Church, Lancaster Gate on 28th June 1870.

 Between 1868 and 1875 Bond lived at 50 Parliament Street, Westminster.
 The most direct route to Milborne Grove would be to take the tube from Westminster to Brompton (now Gloucester Road).
 Alternatively, he could take the scenic route by brougham or on foot heading west along the river, a journey of about 4 miles.
 We can almost certainly place him at that time travelling along Abingdon Street, Millbank, Grosvenor Road and Chelsea Embankment.
 Battersea Park is on the south side, opposite Chelsea Embankment, bracketed by the Albert and Victoria Bridges.
 After living at Delahay Street for a few years he appears in the 1881 census with Rosa and 5 of his 6 children at 7, The Sanctuary, Westminster.